carlosgm02/uwp-languages/README.md

   A Bitcoin wallet app which runs on the Bitcoin test3 network, a developer sandbox where the coins have no value other than to demonstrate the usage of the blockchain technology.
 With this app, a user can create new addresses under their control, create contacts, send and receive bitcoins, and view past transactions.

 ## Converted apps
 These are iOS apps which are fully compatible with WinObjC and UWP.
 These can be found in */Converted*.
-Available progects:
+Available projects:

 ## Modified apps
 These are customized and modified versions of Sample apps and Converted Apps enhanced with more UWP code and features.
 These can be found in */Enhanced*.
 Available projects: